 - Pico Bonito National Park – Tour the rain forest, kayak, or go whitewater rafting down the Rio Cangrejal – Pico Bonito National Park is the best place in Honduras for outdoor pursuits.
 The River Zacate trail offers you the chance to catch a glimpse of a keel-billed toucan or a white-faced monkey.

 - Tegucigalpa – Surrounded by mountains, the capital of Honduras is a maze of bustling streets and charming colonial architecture.
 The Plaza Central is at the heart of the city with the City Hall and the Cathedral of Saint Michael Archangel just off the square.
 Take a trip to the north of the city for a fantastic view and a chance to get up close with the giant statue of Christ.

 - Valle de Angeles – This colonial town is said to offer the best handicrafts in Honduras and is particularly known for its wood crafts.
 Head to the Centro de Artesanians to purchase everything from pottery and cigars to tapestries, hammocks, and rum.

 - Parque Nacional Cusuco – This cloud forest is nestled into the Meredon mountain range and can be somewhat difficult to access.
 There is an abundance of wildlife here and an excellent visitors’ center.
 There are five different hiking trails to choose from.
-April to June is the best time to see parrots, toucans, and the quetzals.
+April-June is the best time to see parrots, toucans, and the quetzals.

-- Roatan Butterfly Garden – This 900-square meter enclosure is home to over 30 species of moths and butterflies as well as a large collection of orchids, birds, and tropical plants.
-It is best to visit during the heat of the day or early morning, when the butterflies are most active.
+- Roatan Butterfly Garden – This 1,000 square foot enclosure is home to over 30 species of moths and butterflies, as well as a large collection of orchids, birds, and tropical plants.
+It is best to visit during the heat of the day or early morning when the butterflies are most active.